 Evaluate the p value

 The null hypothesis is that there is no correlation.
 (H0 = no correlation.)
 Looking at the p values for each independent variable, Region, Foam and Residue are less than alpha (0.05), so we reject the null hypothesis and can say that these variables impact quality.
-Scent and color p values are greater than 0.05, so we cannot reject the null hypothesis that there is no correlation and we can't say they directly impact quality.
+Scent and color p values are greater than 0.05, so we cannot reject the null hypothesis (accept the null hypothesis) that there is no correlation and we can't say they directly impact quality.

 Use the Equation for Prediction and Estimation

 Using the equation below, you could predict the perception of shampoo quality based on the independent variables.
 Again, Region, Foam and Residue seem to have the greatest impact on the perception of quality.